 2. Non Pneumatic Tourniquets

 a.
 Even Pressure Most Tourniquets are even pressure Best for short time on limb

 b.
 Dual Pressure Best for times when it must be in place for long time Most expensive

 What is Another Chance Tourniquet ?

-Another Chance Tourniquet, has a line of tourniquets categorized by transport time.
+Another Chance Tourniquet, has a line of tourniquets categorized for different needs.

-1. Long transport time, LTT, e.g., in rural areas such as hiking, hunting, horseback riding, farming, where transportation is not readily available and time from application to removal of tourniquet is expected to be close to or more than the 78 minutes,
+2. Dual Pressure, DP, is not best for amputation as it allows some deep circulation and is best for use in rural areas such as hiking, hunting, horseback riding, farming, where transportation is not readily available and time from application to removal of tourniquet is expected to be close to or more than 78 minutes up to 2 hours

 Products of Another Chance Tourniquet

-A.C.T STT , is an even pressure tourniquet that buys more time for life, but is best used for short transport time*
+A.C.T LT , is an even pressure tourniquet that buys more time for life

 Lightest net weight only 0.6 oz